A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Results

 \subsection{cSAR3D $(x, y, \theta)$-subcube}

-The results from applying the developed procedure to the $(x, y, \theta)$-subdomain of a cSAR3D device provide valuable insights into how regions can be identified that -- as a result of the measurement system design (in this case, the arrangement of sensors in the probe array) -- have an increased likelihood of exceeding the accuracy limits.

-The set of measured configurations $\bar{S} = \{ (x_k, y_k, \theta_k, z_k) \}$ can be represented by projecting all measurement deviations $z_k$ onto each dimension: their mean and standard deviation are shown in Figure~\ref{fig:csar3d1}.
+The results from applying the developed procedure to the $(x, y, \theta)$-subdomain of a cSAR3D device provide valuable insights into how regions can be identified that -- as a result of the measurement system design (in this case, the arrangement of sensors in the array) -- have an increased likelihood of exceeding the accuracy limits.
+The set of measured configurations $\bar{S} = \{ (x_k, y_k, \theta_k, \Delta\text{SAR}_k) \}$ can be represented by projecting all measurement errors $\Delta\text{SAR}_k$ onto each dimension: their mean and standard deviation are shown in Fig.~\ref{fig9}.

 Note that the locations are not as optimally distributed (i.e., locally random, but globally homogeneous) as if they would have been LHS-generated.
 This is compensated by the high number of elements in $S$ and the high regularity of all standard deviations across the board.
 The data shows a smooth geometric anisotropy with low noise.
-The underlying data space $X$ can easily be rescaled into an isotropic space $\iota(X)$ on which the obtained isotropic semivariogram $\gamma$ shown in Figure \ref{fig:csar3d2}.
+By definition of geometric GP models as given in (\ref{eq7}), one can compute an isomorphism $\iota$ via which the underlying data space $X$ can be rescaled into an isotropic space $\iota(X)$.
+An isotropic semivariogram $\gamma$ built on $\iota(X)$ is shown in Fig.~\ref{fig10a}.

-The NRMSE of less than $12\%$ indicates that the semivariogram is well suited for probing $X$.
-Applying the search algorithm with a very low MPE threshold of $0.3$. using different sensitivity values $p$ results (after only $8$ iterations) in the critical samples shown in Figure~\ref{fig:csar3d3}.
-Color clustering is apparent in Figure~\ref{fig:csar3d3}, which corresponds to the local extrema along the $\theta$ dimension from Figure~\ref{fig:csar3d1}, namely 15, 65, 105, 120, 165 degrees.
-Figure \ref{fig:csar3d4} then applies \textit{algorithm~\ref{alg2}} and returns the probability of exceeding the MPE value.
-Clear clustering around the global maximum at 65 degrees and the global minimum at 165 degrees is evident.
+The NRMSE of less than $12~\%$ -- well below the 25\,\% acceptance limit -- indicates that the semivariogram is well suited for probing $X$.
+Applying the search algorithm with a very low MPE threshold of 0.3\,dB (well below that allowed by the standards; see (\ref{eq0})) using different sensitivity values $p$ results (after only $8$ iterations) in the critical samples shown in Fig.~\ref{fig11}.
+Color clustering is apparent in Fig.~\ref{fig11}, which corresponds to the local extrema along the $\theta$ dimension from Fig.~\ref{fig9}, namely $15^\circ, 65^\circ, 105^\circ, 120^\circ,$ and $165^\circ$.
+Fig.~\ref{fig12} then applies Algorithm~\ref{alg2} and returns the probability of exceeding the MPE value.
+Clear clustering around the global maximum at $\theta = 65^\circ$ and the global minimum at $\theta = 165^\circ$ is evident, in addition to spatial clustering.